 Social & Economic Research

-The work of social and economic researchers can define, shape and impact upon the world around us.
-For graduates who have completed a research methods module or economics undergraduate degree, entry level roles exist within the public and private sector.
-Key employers being local government, civil service, independent research consultancies, think tanks, academic specialist research centres, economic consultancies and banks.
-Increasingly, employers are recruiting graduates with relevant postgraduate qualifications.
-Relevant work experience is vital for undergraduates committed to entering this sector.
+The work of social and economic researchers can define, shape and impact the world around us.
+For graduates who have completed an economics undergraduate degree or developed qualitative and quantitative research skills through another degree (e.g. research methods module), entry level roles exist within the public and private sector.
+Key employers include the civil service, local government, independent research consultancies, think tanks, universities and research institutes, economic consultancies and banks.
+Increasingly employers are recruiting graduates with relevant postgraduate qualifications and work experience.

 |Financial Risk Analyst|

 Are internships available?

 Internships are available in economic and social research, although not common.
 Internships are structured work experience opportunities which may be paid or unpaid, usually between 2 -10 weeks.
 Often the work is at a level equivalent to that experienced as part of a graduate scheme or equivalent entry level position.
 Recruiters may use internships as part of their selection for graduate entry level roles.
 Deadlines for applications vary between individual employers, check websites for details.
 Some deadlines may be as early November.

 If you are considering an internship in economic research a useful starting point is to identify organisations that employ economists.
 Not all will offer internships but some may be prepared to accommodate speculative work experience opportunities.
 The public sector remains a major employer of economists but opportunities also exist in the private, and to a lesser extent, not-for-profit sectors.
 Typical employers include professional service firms, management consultancies, banks, think tanks, universities, insurance companies, utility companies, regulatory bodies, newspapers and financial journals.
 There are also specialist economic consultancies that will provide analytical services to clients in different industries and sectors.
 The Economic Development Consultants Directory is a useful resource with which to research economic consultancies.